UG4/plugin_UGTest/README.md

 + `BOOST_MESSAGE` writes to stdout, doesn't get logged as long as log_level isn't below "message"
 + `BOOST_TEST_CHECKPOINT` is usefull for marking important steps.
 Last checkpoint will be logged in case of error.

-## Example how a test ca look like for your package
+## Example how a test can look like for your package
 ```c++
 #include <boost/test/unit_test.hpp>
 #include "../../PluginTests/src/common_fixtures.cpp" //Fixtures provided by PluginTests, path doesn't change